giantswarm/docs/src/content/tutorials/registry/zot/index.md

 #### Memory constraints

 Zot can take up a lot of memory over time.
-In the Giant Swarm packaged app you you can deploy it with a vertical pod autoscaler (VPA).
+In the Giant Swarm packaged app you can deploy it with a vertical pod autoscaler (VPA).
 You can set the resource constraints like shown here:

 ```yaml
 giantswarm: